-We use $\underline{\triv}$ and $\underline{\std}$ to denote the trivial representation and the standard three-dimensional representation of $\GL_3(K)$, respectively.
-Also, we write $\triv$, $\sgn$, $\std$, $\std'$, and $\std_2$ to denote the trivial, sign, standard, standard $\otimes$ sign, and 2-dimensional representations of $S_4$, respectively.
+We use $\underline{\triv}$ and $\underline{\std}$ to denote the trivial representation and the standard three-dimensional representation of $\GL_3(\F_p)$, respectively.
+Also, we write $\triv$, $\sgn$, $\std$, $\std'$, and $\std_2$ to denote the trivial, sign, standard, standard $\otimes$ sign, and 2-dimensional $S_3$-standard representation of $S_4$, respectively.
 These representations are irreducible over $\F_p$ since $p\geq5$.
 From the proof of Proposition~\ref{prop:rnk32}, we have the following decomposition of $G(\bar{R}/\F_p)$ into irreducible $\Gamma$-representations: